smithct/CPEGpro1/documentation/armsim_guide.md

 The debugger has been moved to a standalone program called armdb.
 See [the guide](armdb_guide.md) for usage instructions
 -----
 ## REPL
 There is a simple repl interface available for armsim that can be used to test out individual instructions or sequence of instructions.
-Currently it does not allow you to use any memory accessing instructions (such as ldr or str) but all instructions that only affect registers should work.
+Currently it does not allow you to use any memory accessing instructions (such as ldur or str) but all instructions that only affect registers should work.
 Launch the repl by running `python armsim.py` with no files listed
 -----
 ## armsim As a Library
 armsim can be imported into another python program to be configured and executed programmatically (for use in an autograder, for example).
 See [this](armsim_lib.md) document for instructions on how to do so.